denisix/crypto-token-info/README.md

 ```

 # API
-Please check the following queries to get a basic idea how to use them this microservice:
+Please check the following queries to get a basic idea how to use them:

 ```json
 $ curl -s http://0:3000/token/erc20/rin/1/0xe27826eE778B6F78a49a686dA7D64f6E7b084a4f | json_pp